Drive storage and free space

 Before putting yourself (and your Mac) thru the trials

-listed below, you might save yourself the trouble of trying to deal
+listed below, you might save yourself the trouble and risk of making

 Having said that, presented below - for information purposes only - are